Horsley complex: History

 By 1982 the site was ringed by new housing development built on the 1972 subdivisions.
 A poultry shed was built adjacent to the eastern boundary.
 The new developments were insensitive in their form and siting, and impinge on the major views of the homestead from the east and south-east approached along The Horsley Drive.

-In 1971 general external repair and restoration works were carried out to the homestead, including new corrugated iron roofing, gutters and downpipes aded, the iron on the south skillion replacing the extant Morewood & Roger's patent iron (roof) tiles.
+In 1971 general external repair and restoration works were carried out to the homestead, including new corrugated iron roofing, gutters and downpipes added, the iron on the south skillion replacing the extant Morewood & Roger's patent iron (roof) tiles.
 General repairs and painting were done to the homestead.
 The office and laundry's original joinery had severely deteriorated and was repaired/renewed to its original detail.

 In 1976 external restoration work was carried out to the Stables block, with financial assistance from a Federal government National Estate grant, including repairs to the roof and guttering, walls and joinery.